SolPOCandCo/SolPOC/README.md

 ## Installation

+Within your python installation (e.g. within Anaconda prompt or Anaconda Powershell) you can install SolPOC with the following command:

-Currently, a command such as `pip install solpoc` is not available.
+`pip install solpoc`

+To get a folder with the basic optimization script, use the following command: `solpoc-init`.
+This will create a folder called `ProjectSolPoc` containing the base `optimisation_multiprocess.py` script inside.

-"Installing" SolPOC means downloading the entire project, including the /Materials folder, which contains the optical indices of the materials as txt files.
-Then open the file "optimisation_multiprocess.py" from an IDE who can run Python code.
-The "function_SolPOC.py" file contains all functions and must be visible to optimisation_multiprocess.py file.
-All the code in "function_SolPOC.py" does not need to be modified for run a optimisation process.
+Then open the file `optimisation_multiprocess.py` from an IDE who can run Python code.

+## Usage

-SolPOC can be used from optimisation_multiprocess.py simply by modifying the code from line 17 to line 67.
+SolPOC can be used from `optimisation_multiprocess.py` simply by modifying the code from line 17 to line 67.
 This replaces a kind of GUI (Graphic Users Interface).
 SolPOC is designed to be used by users with little knowledge of Python.
 Lines 17 to 67 describe the problem to be optimized and set the parameters.
 You don't need to modify a single line of code after line 67.
 If launched correctly, the code synthesizes the results.
 It automatically writes the results to a folder, named with the date and time of execution with several pictures and textes files.

 ## User Guide

-A User Guide and different tutorials are present in the tutorial folders.
+A User Guide and different tutorials are present in the [docs](./docs/Readme.md) folders.
 As first users, give us any feedback that will help us make the code easier to understand for others users.

 ## Example of SolPOC use